This post may contain affiliate links. Please read our disclosure policy.

 If you’re a mac and cheese lover but want to add a nutritional twist, let me introduce you to this Butternut Squash Mac and Cheese!
 The stand out here is definitely the butternut squash, which blends into a creamy cheesy sauce that’s as comforting as it is nutritious.
 You won’t believe how well the squash’s natural sweetness plays with the traditional flavors of mac and cheese.
 Plus, this squash macaroni and cheese is great for sneaking in some added veggies into your kiddos diets – they won’t even notice!

-Butternut Squash Mac and Cheese in white bowls
+- Butternut Squash Mac and Cheese Recipe

 This mac and cheese with butternut squash starts with classic elbow macaroni and gets an upgrade with a blend of spices, including mustard powder and a pinch of cayenne for that extra kick.
 The butternut squash is cooked in vegetable broth to keep it light, and a splash of milk adds to the creamy texture.
 Of course, I can’t forget the cheddar cheese that pulls everything together.